 Hi again everyone!
 I’m Chenoa, one of the members of The Hook Nook Dream Team.
 I am so happy to be back on THN Life to gush about THN products and share with you a simple but elegant crochet pattern, the Cynoglossum Earwarmer.

 As a member of the Dream Team, I was able to get some THN products to try out and play with.
 The moment I met THN Yummy yarn, I was in love.
 The soft and squishy feel of the yarn is unmatched, and the colors are superb.
 However, what I love most was not obvious until I began working with the yarn - it’s tendency to be both light and super warm!
 So often, warm yarns can feel heavy or unbreathable.
 Not this yarn.
 THN Yummy yarn is warm and insulating, but breathable and light.
-You can find your The Hook Nook Yummy Yarn in select JOANN stores or online here!
+You can find your The Hook Nook Yummy Yarn in the shop right HERE!